darealshinji/debian-packaging/games/steam-native/README.md

 Steam (native runtime)
 ======================

-[Steam](http://www.steampowered.com) is a software content delivery system developed by [Valve software](http://www.valvesoftware.com).
+Steam is a software content delivery system developed by [Valve software](http://www.valvesoftware.com).

-A wrapper to start Steam with steam-runtime disabled.
+This package will install a wrapper to start Steam with its own steam-runtime disabled.

 Homepage: http://www.steampowered.com